orbitalquark/scinterm/doc/manual.md

   (`surface->LineTo()` and `surface->FillRectangle()` are not supported for drawing indicator shapes and pixmap surfaces are not supported).
 Translucent drawing and rounded corners are not supported either.
-* Most complex marker types are not drawn properly or at all (pixmap surfaces are not supported and `surface->LineTo()` is not supported for drawing some marker shapes).
+* Some complex marker types are not drawn properly or at all (pixmap surfaces are not supported and `surface->LineTo()` is not supported for drawing some marker shapes).
 * Mouse cursor types are not supported.